 Tools – During the times when the road is closed for traffic there can be debris on the road and light rock debris especially at the top of Windy Ridge.
 Some of these rocks can be sharp – worst case they can slice your tyre- make sure you take tyre boots and the rest of the puncture fix gear you need,

 Hydration – In moderate temperatures, I have ridden this with 3 large water bottles, I would say I am an efficient person.
-In hotter conditions, I carry a musette bag or a small rucksack with 2-3 extra bottles in it and hide them under trees at the marked point on the gps map – about 25 miles in, where there is a parking lot.
+In hotter conditions, I carry a musette bag with 2-3 extra bottles in it and hide them under trees at the marked point on the gps map – about 25 miles in, where there is a snow park.
 This is great to ensure 2 bottles to the top of Windy Ridge then upon return you have another 2 for the way back.
-If you leave food bars here, make sure they are sealed.
+If you leave food bars here, make sure they are fully sealed.

 UPDATE 2023: of recent years I have also found that a nice stop and a way to get fresh cold water is to carry a water filter.
 Iron Creek Falls is a beautiful place, easy to walk down to and easy to filter from, its about 1/2 a mile off the route very close to the bottom of NF99